borntofrappe/game-development/05 Super Mario Bros/README.md

 2. _Character_, how to render, move, jump and animate the sprite making up the character

+3. _Level_, how to generate a level with different features

 ## Resources

 - [Super Mario Bros](https://youtu.be/gvONAgleKPg)